guranon/godot-youtube-chat/README.md

 # Godot YouTube Chat
-> Fetch YouTube live chat without API
+> Fetch YouTube live chat without API in Godot

 ☢ ***You will need to take full responsibility for your action*** ☢